openfedem/fedem-gui/Install/README.md

 # FEDEM install scripts

-This folder contains some BAT-scripts for packing the Windows desktop edition of FEDEM into a zip-archive for external distribution.
+This folder contains some BAT-scripts for packing the Windows desktop application of FEDEM into a zip-archive for external distribution.

 The installation process uses the SFTA tool which is downloaded from